"Bicycle Friendly” Recognition:

 The BMP seeks to make Hagerstown bicycle-friendly and promote bicycling by constructing a comprehensive network of bike lanes and routes.
 The BMP comprehensively evaluates the City and recommends an extensive bike network.
 This plan also emphasizes safety, education, and encouragement programs as key components of success.

-A new BMP was developed in 2016 and updated and built upon the BMP completed in 2010.
-The City obtained vital input from the community through a public survey as well as a public meeting on April 6,2016.
+A new BMP was developed in 2016, updated, and built upon the BMP completed in 2010.
+The City obtained vital input from the community through a public survey and a public meeting on April 6, 2016.
 These comments were reviewed and, as appropriate, embedded in the final Bicycle Master Plan document.
-The final plan is available here for your review, use and sharing with others.
+The final plan is available here for your review, use, and sharing with others.
 The City Council approved the plan on May 24, 2016.
 Please call the Engineering Department at (301)739-8577 ext.
-125 if you have any questions, or email the City Engineer Rodney Tissue.
+125 if you have any questions, or email the City Engineer Jim Bender.

 Executive Summary (pdf)

 Maryland Bicycle and Pedestrian PlanOn January 15, 2014, the Maryland Department of Transportation published the "Maryland Twenty-Year Bicycle & Pedestrian Master Plan", which establishes a long range vision to support bicycling and walking as modes of transportation for Maryland residents.
 The goal of the plan is to provide guidance to promote bicycling and walking as elements of the State's multi-modal transportation network.
 The plan and its appendices can be accessed through the link above.

-The map also shows the “Hub City Bike Loop”, a signed 10-mile loop around the City.
+The map also shows the “Hub City Bike Loop,” a signed 10-mile loop around the City.
 The Loop starts and ends in Fairgrounds Park and utilizes both on-street bike lanes and multi-use paths.
 The loop connects beautiful neighborhoods, City parks, and points of interest as it traverses counterclockwise around the City.
-In May of each year, several organized rides of the loop occur including the “Ride of Silence."
+In May each year, several organized rides of the loop occur, including the “Ride of Silence.”